-The Creativity Movement was formed in 1973 by the late racist Ben Klassen under the name Church of the Creator (COTC).
+The Creativity Movement is the latest incarnation of the Church of the Creator, which was established by Ben Klassen in 1973.
 Its adherents believe that race, not religion, is the embodiment of absolute truth and that the white race is the highest expression of culture and civilization.
-Jews and non-whites are considered subhuman "mud races" who conspire to subjugate whites.
-While Klassen's "religion" attracted few followers at first, by the late 1980s, increasing numbers of white supremacists were drawn to his Nazi-like belief system, which was spelled out in a whole series of Klassen books that included such titles as Nature's Eternal Religion, Rahowa!
-This Planet Is All Ours, and The White Man's Bible.
+Jews and non-whites — “mud races” — are believed to be intent on subjugating whites.
+By the late 1980s, increasing numbers of white supremacists were drawn to Klassen’s Nazi-like belief system, which he spelled out in a series of books, most importantly The White Man’s Bible.

 Over the years, some so-called Creators have acted on their group’s calls for RaHoWa — “racial holy war” — and been arrested and imprisoned for violent, race-based crimes.
 In 1992, for example, George Loeb, a Church of the Creator “reverend,” was convicted of first-degree murder in the slaying a year earlier of Harold Mansfield, Jr., an African-American Gulf War veteran, in a parking lot in Neptune Beach, Fla.
 Loeb was sentenced to life in prison with no chance of parole.